 Mark A. Acree, CPL,

-Director of Land
+Vice President of Land

 Mr. Acree is a Certified Professional Landman (CPL) with 38 years of oil and gas industry experience, including 30 years executive and managerial experience.
 He has worked on joint ventures and exploration programs with numerous industry partners in many of the major exploration and development plays across the US, coordinated all land-related activities in large scale leasing, joint venture, drilling programs and acquisitions and divestitures with capital budgets in the billions.
 During the past 20 years, Mr. Acree held executive and/or senior managerial positions with Range Resources – Appalachia LLC, (a subsidiary of Range Resources Corporation) and Noble Energy, Inc., in the Marcellus Business Unit.
 Mr. Acree is a member, former Regional Director and has chaired various committees within the American Association of Professional Landmen (AAPL), including Education, Certification and Accreditation Committee.
 He is also member and past President of the Michael Late Benedum Chapter (MLBC) of AAPL.
 He is a founding member of the Energy Land Management Advisory Boards of West Virginia University, Penn State University and Marietta College.
 Mr. Acree is an alumni and serves on the Board of Directors of Junior Achievement of Western Pennsylvania and Washington County Junior Achievement; and a member of various oil and gas industry, social and fraternal associations including the Masonic Lodge of Ohio and Pi Kappa Alpha Fraternity (University of Tulsa chapter).